quasor/statsd/README.md

     # If you change these, you need to delete the capped collections yourself!
     # Average mongo record size is 152 bytes
-    # 10s or 1min data is transient so we'll use MongoDB's capped collections.
+    # 10s and 1min data is transient so we'll use MongoDB's capped collections.
 These collections are fixed in size.
     # 5min and 1d data is interesting to preserve long-term.
 These collections are not capped.
     retentions:
         - name: stats_per_10s